The Spice Train

 The original Irish coffee recipe:

-A traditional Irish coffee is made by mixing freshly brewed hot coffee with Irish whiskey, sweetening it with sugar and then topping the drink with whipped cream.
-The cream basically forms a “lid” that keeps the drink warm and adds a delicious creaminess when you drink the cocktail through it.
+A traditional Irish coffee is a mix of hot coffee, Irish whiskey and sugar, topped with whipped cream.
+The cream forms a "lid" that keeps the drink warm and adds creaminess when you drink the cocktail through it.

 How to make it a spiced Irish coffee:

-For the recipe here you top the cocktail with pumpkin spice-flavored whipped cream and that infuses each sip with delicious fall flavors.
+For the recipe here you top the cocktail with pumpkin spice-flavored whipped cream.
+That infuses each sip with delicious fall flavors.

-• pumpkin (pie) spice – make sure you use very finely powdered pumpkin spice for this, otherwise you will end up with tiny pieces of spice in your whipped cream that will drive you nuts!
+Please make sure to use very finely powdered pumpkin spice for this recipe.
+If the spices are ground too coarsely you will end up with tiny pieces of them in your whipped cream.

 How to drink Irish coffee:

-To serve, divide coffee, sugar and whiskey between two cups, then pipe or spoon the pumpkin spice whipped cream on top.
+• To serve, divide coffee, sugar and whiskey between two cups, then pipe or spoon the pumpkin spice whipped cream on.

-For a great fall treat to go along with this drink I recommend a slice of this rum raisin cake.
+• For a great fall treat to go along with this drink I recommend a slice of this chai-spiced rum raisin bundt cake.

 Spiced Irish coffee in a glass with fall leaves.